lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 * Pick your favorite metric which you want to increase, and perhaps some other metrics that will act as guard rails.
 Often, this is some variant of "revenue per user", "engagment per user", ROI or the efficiency of the process.
 * Design and launch an experiment which compares the existing product's performance to that of some variant products.
 * At some point, decide to stop collecting data.
 * Compute the average treatment effect for the control version vs the test variant(s) on each metric.
+Calculate some measure of uncertainty (like a P-value or confidence/credible interval).
 Make a decision about whether to replace the existing production product with one of the test variants.

 This process is so common because, well, it works - if followed, it will usually result in the introduction of product features which increase our favorite metric.
 It is a series of discrete steps in the product space which attempt to optimize the favorite metric without incurring unacceptable losses on the other metrics.